LilithPandragon/MasterStudies-KubernetesPractice/README.md

 11. **Logs:** Treat logs as event streams
 12. **Admin processes:** Adminmanagement from rabbitmq can be ascessed

-## Pull-Request for Step 2
-- Sent to Group 2
-- Sent at 2024-12-27
+---

-# Step 3: Kubernetes Application Security Checklist and implement 2-3 aspects in your manifest
+# Step 2: Kubernetes Application Security Checklist and implement 2-3 aspects in your manifest
 ## Base security hardening
 - Application design
 - Service account